 A ratio of one part espresso to three parts milk is standard for a latte.

-• 6 ounces of steamed milk
+6 ounces (177 milliliters) of steamed milk

-• 1 or 2 dollops of milk foam on top
+1 or 2 dollops of milk foam on top

 Latte Methods and Musings

 I know you’re bracing for some sort of next-level milk frothing acrobatics.
 Don’t worry, this one isn’t too finicky.
-Your standard espresso machine or super automatic espresso machine will do you proud, especially if it has a cappucinatore milk system.
+Your standard espresso machine or super automatic espresso machine will do you proud, especially if it has a cappuccinatore milk system.

 A word of warning about lattes and fully automatic espresso machines: not all models can accommodate tall latte glasses beneath the coffee spout, so you may need to decant.
 In that case, warming glasses is even more important so you don’t end up with a cold beverage.

-A far as frothiness goes, you want a layer of milk foam on top of the drink — but not as much as for a cappuccino.
+A far as frothiness goes, you want a layer of milk foam on top of the drink – but not as much as for a cappuccino.
 If you’re working a steam wand on an espresso machine, aim for milk the texture of melted ice cream.
+That way you may even be able to create latte art.

 The only latte where this rule doesn’t apply is a latte macchiato, which I’ll talk more about below.